ShrayBans/Ballr/README.md

 ##Usage

-Currently Ballr is in the process of being deployed, but for now please enjoy it through:
+Currently Ballr is [DEPLOYED](https://nba-ballr.herokuapp.com/), but for now please enjoy it through:

-- `npm install` to install necessary dependencies
-- `nodemon server.js` to start the server

-- Then visit `localhost:3000/` to access the Ballr.

 <i>Be sure to try **STEPHEN CURRY** for a special Ballr score</i>